-Wirtz became the youngest player to reach 50 Bundesliga appearances last December, but the 19-year-old's season was brought to a premature conclusion in March due to an ACL tear in his left knee that required surgery.
+Wirtz became the youngest player to reach 50 Bundesliga appearances in December 2021, but the 19-year-old's season was brought to a premature conclusion on 13 March 2022 against former club Cologne due to an ACL tear in his left knee that required surgery.

 Watch: Florian Wirtz's best bits